-It’s always a good idea to jot down a few thoughts on a separate sheet of paper before you begin.
+It’s always a good idea to write down a few thoughts on a separate sheet of paper before you begin.
 If you are sending flowers, you may want to jot an additional brief note to include with the delivery, but a separate message should still be mailed.

-Sympathy cards should be written out or printed on a sympathy card, blank card, or good stationery.
+Sympathy cards should be written by hand or printed on a sympathy card, blank card, or good stationery.
 It’s best not to send condolences in email or text messages.
 Try to send the note as soon as possible after the death, but there is no time limit.
 If you don’t hear about the person or pet’s passing until a year later, you should still send a note to show that you care.

-Things you may want to include in your sympathy note:
+Here are suggestions of thoughts, words, or phrases you may want to include in your sympathy note:

 Examples of Letters if You Knew the Deceased

 Example of a Letter if You Didn’t Know the Deceased

 Example of a Letter of Sympathy for the Loss of a Pet

 If you'd like, you can attach a gift to your sympathy message.
 Or you can send the gift separately from your message.
 Besides the traditional gift of flowers, here are other ideas for meaningful and appropriate sympathy gifts to send to a person who is grieving:

 - Memorial garden stone

 - Self-care basket or subscription box